jmcadam4/design-projects-portfolio/docs/ai-disclosure.md

 # AI Disclosure

-Two AI sessions went into this portfolio, both on 24 August 2026.
-This page summarizes what each one was used for, prompt by prompt.
+This page is a running summary of AI usage, it summarizes what each chat was used for, prompt by prompt.
+I primarily use Claude.

-The engineering analysis, the photographs, and the writing on this site are mine.
-Where AI produced a figure or a calculation, it is noted below.

 ## A1 — Fuel Pump Teardown